the-return-of-the-return/skin_tone/README.md

 # skin_tone
-This is a project about changing the skin tone of model images
+This is a project about changing the skin tone of model in the images

 ## 1 pipline
 ### 1.1 Pretrained